-How to Run a Job Costing Report in QuickBooks While Using a Third-Party Payroll Processor
+How to Run a Job Costing Report in QuickBooks Using a Third-Party Payroll Processor

 As a business owner, you are most likely familiar with the famous quote, "Time is money."
 This is especially true with a service-based business that heavily relies on a labor workforce as the primary means of production.
 Accordingly, when it comes to reviewing profit per job, it's very important to include your employees' payroll in the job costing report.

 In this article, we will demonstrate how to import employee job costing information into QuickBooks Desktop.
-Note: This article addresses QuickBooks Desktop.
-Look out for our future post for QuickBooks Online instructions.
+Note: This article uses QuickBooks Desktop as an example.
+If you're using QuickBooks Online, the process will be different.

-If you run payroll through QuickBooks Desktop and use TSheets for time tracking, the process is very simple.
-The weekly timesheet from TSheets for your payroll can be used by syncing TSheets to QuickBooks.
+If you run payroll through QuickBooks Desktop and use QuickBooks Time for time tracking, the process is very simple.
+The weekly timesheet from QuickBooks Time for your payroll can be used by syncing QuickBooks Time to QuickBooks.
 This can also be utilized for an employee with a fixed salary.
 In such a case, QuickBooks will automatically allocate the payroll based on the hours worked.

-However, most business owners do not use QuickBooks Desktop as their payroll provider.
-For those businesses using Intuit Online Payroll, note that it does not integrate with TSheets- despite it being a QuickBooks product.
-If you are using other third-party payroll providers (such as Fingercheck, CHS, Megapay, or ADP) they all have time tracking capabilities, yet those are not integrated with QuickBooks Desktop, forcing you to enter all your jobs manually or to enter them via a spreadsheet.
+Thrid-party payroll providers typically have time tracking capabilities, but most of them do not integrate with QuickBooks Desktop, forcing you to enter all your jobs manually or to enter them via a spreadsheet.
 Since we try to streamline the process and eliminate manual data input, this represents a challenge, how do you import the job cost data by employee into QuickBooks?
-Using TSheets for employee time tracking is strongly recommended as this can really automate the process.
+If your payroll provider doesn't give you the option to import by job, we recommend using QuickBooks Time for employee time tracking as this can really automate the process.

-In the following tutorial, we will provide you with a step-by-step guide how to bring in the employees payroll cost into the job costing report through TSheets, regardless whether you process payroll through QuickBooks or any other third-party payroll provider.
+In the following tutorial, we will provide you with a step-by-step guide on how to bring in the employees' payroll cost into the job costing report through QuickBooks Time, regardless of whether you process payroll through QuickBooks or any other third-party payroll provider.

 - Create each employee as a vendor